redboxllc/stackdriver-serilog/README.md

 #### checkForPayloadLimit

 Default `true`.
-Detects if a long line is longer than the [Stackdriver limit](https://cloud.google.com/logging/quotas) and if so adds an additional FATAL log warning of this.
+Detects if a log event is larger than the [Stackdriver limit](https://cloud.google.com/logging/quotas) and adds a second FATAL log event describing this issue.
-Stackdriver will break the long line into multiple lines, which will break search functionality of the json values.
+Stackdriver will accept the large log event but separate it into 2 or more separate events.
+This will have negative effects such as breaking log searching using `jsonPayload`.

 #### valueFormatter